A guide to 15-minute cities: why are they so controversial?

 What is a 15-minute city?

-As the name suggests, a 15-minute city (often referred to as FMC or 20-minute neighbourhoods) is an urban planning concept where everything a resident needs can be accessed within a 15-minute journey.
-Rather than making an entire city traversable in 15-minutes, it instead means designing local areas to have everything civilians need within this distance.
+As the name suggests, a 15-minute city is an urban planning model where everything a resident needs in their daily life can be accessed within a 15-minute walk or bike ride Rather than making an entire city traversable in 15-minutes, it instead means designing local areas to have everything civilians need within this distance.

-The 15-minute model was recently revived in 2016 by scientist and business professor Carlos Moreno and gained significant traction in the wake of the COVID-19 pandemic.
-Today, it’s being put into practice by many urban planners across the world.
+The 15-minute model was recently revived in 2016 by scientist and business professor Carlos Moreno (who is also Paris City Hall’s special envoy for smart cities) and gained significant traction in the wake of the COVID-19 pandemic.
+Today, it’s being put into practice by many urban planners in cities across the world.

 In truth, the 15-minute concept is an extension of urban planning models that already existed.
-The concept underpinning Ebenezer Howard’s ‘Gardens Cities of To-morrow’ published in 1902, continued through the idea of the neighbourhood unit, which was introduced by urban planner Clarence Perry in the 1920s as an attempt to design self-contained neighbourhoods as cities began to industrialise.
+The concept underpinning Ebenezer Howard’s ‘Gardens Cities of To-morrow’ published in 1902, continued through the idea of the neighbourhood unit, which was introduced by urban planner Clarence Perry in the 1920s as an attempt to design self-contained neighbourhoods as cities began to industrialized.
+It’s also comparable to the compact city, a similar urban planning model that emerged in the 1970s.

 In more recent times, the town of Poundbury in Dorset (pictured above), built in 1994 and championed by King Charles III, can be seen as an early incarnation of a 15-minute neighbourhood, with its design intended to allow easy, local access to amenities and facilities.